Skip to content

 Part 2 of the Study: Untrained Participants

-Nineteen untrained individuals underwent an eight-week workout.
-One arm was trained with bicep curls, and the other with the compound exercise of dumbbell rowing.
+Nine untrained men followed an eight-week training program.
+They trained twice a week with four to six sets and eight to twelve repetitions per set.
+Again, one arm was trained with the isolated exercise, the other with the compound exercise.
 At the end of the training program, muscle growth was measured and compared.

-Bicep Curls vs. Dumbbell Rows: These Are the Results
+Biceps Curls vs. Dumbbell Rowing–These Are the Results

-However, it should be noted that only trained men were examined in the first part of the study, and only untrained men in the second part.
+It should be noted that only trained men were examined in the first part of the study and only untrained men in the second part.
 This raises the question of how the individual results would turn out if the groups were mixed.
+Including women would also be sensible.
+And, of course, the question remains whether the result can be easily transferred to other muscles.

 More on the topic